 Trans man: A person who has or intends to transition from female to male.
 Not all men who transition use the term trans man, some prefer to use the term man.

 Transphobia: Fear or hatred of transgender people; transphobia is manifested in a number of ways, including violence, harassment and discrimination.

 Transsexual: A person who has undergone/is going to undergo medical treatments to change their biological sex to align it with their gender identity; often confused with trans man/trans woman.
 Transsexual is an outdated term, many now prefer the term transgender.

 Transvestite: Outdated term for a person who cross-dresses.

-Tucking: Refers to the practice of hiding the male genitalia so that they are not visible through tight clothing.
-The most effective way of tucking involves pushing of the testicles up into the inguinal canal; most men can do this without any pain.
+Tucking: Refers to the practice of hiding genitalia so that they are not visible through tight clothing.
+The most effective way of tucking involves pushing the testicles up into the inguinal canal; most people can do this without any pain.
 Once this is done the penis is pulled back between the person’s legs and a tight pair of panties or a gaff is then worn over the top to hold everything in place.

 Two-Spirit: A term traditionally used by Native American people to recognize individuals who possess qualities or fulfil roles of two genders.

 Woman: A gender identity.
 Often conflated with biological sex, a woman is anyone who identifies as such.

 Ze/Hir: Gender-neutral pronouns that can be used instead of he/she and his/hers.
 Some trans people use singular they instead of zie/hir.

 © Gillian McInerney and Alphabet Soup, 2021.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Gillian McInerney and alphabetsoup.blog with appropriate and specific direction to the original content.